 Our Council consists of 33 members, 25 of whom are elected to represent geographical areas, with 18 Councillors from English regions, three from Scotland and two each from Wales and Northern Ireland.

 Eight Councillors have designated positions representing particular membership groups.
-This year we sought applications from members for six of these positions representing:

 What do AOP Councillors do?